berkdisli/calculator/README.md

 # Calculator

-A mobile friendly metronome web app built using the React.
+A calculator app to perform calculations, web app built using the React.

 ## Available Scripts